 Scanners typically act as a keyboard, and have the same effect as typing a number and pressing 'return'.
 If used in combination with the POS and Pick 'n' Pack modules, scanning an item will search for an item, and then enter it into a transaction.

-Cin7 recommends two specific scanners that we have tested successfully with our software.
+Cin7 recommends three specific scanners that we have tested successfully with our software.
 Other scanners may work - but we always recommend testing first before committing to a sale.

 This scanner works wirelessly via Bluetooth, so is ideal for use with a tablet.

 Using a Bluetooth scanner with a tablet can sometimes prevent the keyboard appearing when connected, so it is worth testing the compatibility of this scanner with your chosen tablet.

 This scanner works wirelessly via Bluetooth, which is ideal for use with the Pick 'n' Pack module.